mui/material-ui/docs/data/joy/components/button-group/button-group.md

 To create a Figma-like button group where the buttons are connected when users hover on any of the buttons, set the `--ButtonGroup-connected` to `0` and change to `1` on hover.

-Note that the `--ButtonGroup-separatorSize` is set to `0` to remove the separator.

 {{"demo": "FigmaButtonGroup.js"}}

 ### Pill button group